SupersonicAria/Weather/README.md

 Simply type in the name of a city you want to see, and boom!
 You have the current weather!

 This app was built with Python, Flask, React, postgres, and SQLAlchemy.
-Deployed using Heroku
+Planned to deploy using heroku, but it isn't free anymore :(

 PLANNED FUNCTIONALITY
 -The app needs delete functionality
 -Check for invalid and duplicate cities
+-Find way to delpoy